lunalite/UITestLearning/README.md

 -- and system-images;android-26;google_apis;x86

 ## Updates
+### 14 December 2017
+* Using totally random decision of clicking buttons for exploration
+* Increased the iterations to make deeper exploration

+### 13 December 2017
+* Realized there's a lot of None in next_transition_state.
+Might have to retweak the code a bit

+### 11 December 2017
+* Tweaked the parseJson.py for text.

 ### 16 November 2017
 * added storing of data for text.
 The method of getting state remains unchanged.
 * Stopped closing the android keyboard for it is causing a different state everytime and is non-deterministic.